 Staying Focused on Your Objectives

 Before making changes to your objectives, make sure that you give your e-mail a fair chance to do its job.
-Delivering effective e-mail content inherently has a lot of variables that you can’t control, such as changes in your ’s attitudes and unforeseen reactions to your content or .
+Delivering effective e-mail content inherently has a lot of variables that you can’t control, such as changes in your audience’s attitudes and unforeseen reactions to your content or frequency.
 Predicting exactly how long it takes to reach an objective isn’t an exact science, either.
-Sometimes it takes weeks or even months to see substantial positive results from an e-mail — especially if e-mail is new to your mix and your audience isn’t used to receiving emails from you.
+Sometimes it takes weeks or even months to see substantial positive results from an e-mail strategy — especially if e-mail is new to your marketing mix and your audience isn’t used to receiving emails from you.

 The following sections help ensure that your objectives and your e-mail content both have a fair chance to prove themselves.